 Where can I get advice about school attendance?

 If you would like to talk to someone about attendance, or any other related issues, speak to the attendance officer at your school or Services for Young People on 0191 424 7400.

 More information about national regulation and legislation around school attendance can be found on the GOV.UK: Schools website.

-The Penalty Notice requires the parent to pay a fixed penalty of £120.00 within 28 days of issue, discounted to £60.00 if paid within 21 days of issue.
+The penalty notice requires the parent to pay a fixed penalty of £120 within 28 days of issue, discounted to £60 if paid within 21 days of issue.

 Those who do not pay the full amount within 28 days are prosecuted in the Magistrates Court.

-For more information, see the Penalty Notice Code of Conduct94.61KB.
+For more information, see the Code of conduct for education related penalty notices.